 Every year on May 4th, International Firefighters’ Day [St. Florian’s Day] is observed.
 The date was chosen because St. Florian had passed away on this day.
 St. Florian, the patron saint for firefighters, he was the first known commender in firefighting.

+I did a day trip up to The Fire Museum in Manchester, CT.
 The Connecticut Firemen’s Historical Society was established in 1970.
 Many of memorabilia and history were becoming lost to other states.
 The society was formed of firefighters who worked to preserve the history and keep it in Connecticut.
 The museum is in a restored fire station.
 The United States Navy Seabees and many other volunteers helped to fix up the station.
 Now it is a museum that stores some apparatus, firefighting equipment and more.
-The hours are from 12-4pm on Fridays and Saturdays [April-November].
-If you have a larger group wanting to tour the museum, it is encouraged to call ahead.
-Admission is by donation.

 Fire Museum — Manchester, CT.